danwfreeman/flap-nav/Readme.md

 ## Builds a Navigation Object Model (NOM) from the JSON config

-- the Nom is an abstract tree built from the more intuitive and user friendly json config
+- The Nom is an abstract tree built from the more intuitive, user friendly, JSON config
-- the Nom tree is walked and HTML code is produced
+- The Nom tree is recursively walked and HTML code is produced
-- this package could be extended to build the navigation menu for any user interface other than HTML
+- Fully responsive for all tablet and mobile device viewports
-- fully responsive for all tablet and mobile device viewports
+- Leverage the NOM to extend this system to render a navigation menu for any user interface other than HTML

 ## Example JSON Config: